youtube/cobalt/cobalt/site/docs/reference/starboard/modules/system.md

     only if) a system has this capability will SbSystemGetTotalGPUMemory() and SbSystemGetUsedGPUMemory() be valid to call.

-### SbSystemDeviceType ###

-Enumeration of device types.

-#### Values ####

-*   `kSbSystemDeviceTypeBlueRayDiskPlayer`

-    Blue-ray Disc Player (BDP).
-*   `kSbSystemDeviceTypeGameConsole`

-    A relatively high-powered TV device used primarily for playing games.
-*   `kSbSystemDeviceTypeOverTheTopBox`

-    Over the top (OTT) devices stream content via the Internet over another type of network, e.g. cable or satellite.
-*   `kSbSystemDeviceTypeSetTopBox`

-    Set top boxes (STBs) stream content primarily over cable or satellite.
-Some STBs can also stream OTT content via the Internet.
-*   `kSbSystemDeviceTypeTV`

-    A Smart TV is a TV that can directly run applications that stream OTT content via the Internet.
-*   `kSbSystemDeviceTypeDesktopPC`

-    Desktop PC.
-*   `kSbSystemDeviceTypeAndroidTV`

-    An Android TV Device.
-*   `kSbSystemDeviceTypeVideoProjector`

-    A wall video projector.
-*   `kSbSystemDeviceTypeUnknown`

-    Unknown device.

 ### SbSystemPathId ###

 Enumeration of special paths that the platform can define.